NJ (908) 688-5577

 Many people will suffer from ankle pain at some point in their lives.
 There are different reasons why this type of pain occurs, and these may include fracturing or spraining your ankle.
 An eversion ankle sprain is considered to be uncommon, and affects the ligaments on the inside of the ankle.
 This happens when the ankle rolls inward.
 If the ligament or tendon tears and a piece of bone is intertwined, it is referred to as an avulsion fracture.
 If the cartilage that protects the ends of the bones becomes damaged, this is known as a osteochondral fracture.
 If you have sprained or broken your ankle, it is advised to consult with a podiatrist who can properly diagnose and treat ankle pain.

 Ankle pain can have many different causes and the pain may potentially be serious.
-If you have ankle pain, consult with one of our podiatrists from Advanced Podiatry.
+If you have ankle pain, consult with Glenn Davison, DPM from Advanced Podiatry.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Ankle pain is any condition that causes pain in the ankle.
 Due to the fact that the ankle consists of tendons, muscles, bones, and ligaments, ankle pain can come from a number of different conditions.